 - Classes held only on Thursday evening and two Saturdays per month. - Students will receive priority enrollment in all College for Working Adult classes.
 CWA class registration is guaranteed...
-NO WAITLISTS! - Students follow a predetermined course curriculum, eliminating guesswork about degree and transfer requirements. - CWA students can earn up to three of the following four degrees: - AA-T Psychology - AA Interdisciplinary Studies: Social and Behavioral Sciences - AA Interdisciplinary Studies: Arts & Humanities - AA Economics (for those seeking a 4-year degree in Business) - The 60+ credits earned in this program fulfill all general education and transfer requirements for most public and private colleges and universities. - Students join a "learning community".
+NO WAIT LISTS! - Students follow a predetermined course curriculum of 60 units, eliminating guesswork about degree and transfer requirements. - With our 60 unit curriculum, CWA students can earn up to three of the following four degrees: - AA-T Psychology - AA Interdisciplinary Studies: Social and Behavioral Sciences - AA Interdisciplinary Studies: Arts & Humanities - AA Economics (for those seeking a 4-year degree in Business) - The 60+ credits earned in this program fulfill all general education and transfer requirements for most public and private colleges and universities. - Students join a "learning community".
 They will start and complete the program with the same group of students.
-This will allow students to build relationships and learn together inside and outside of the classroom. - Students receive one-on-one academic advising/counseling from our designated CWA counselor to ensure they get started on the right track and stay on track throughout the program.
+This allows students to build relationships and learn together inside and outside of the classroom. - Students receive one-on-one academic advising/counseling from our designated CWA counselor to ensure they stay on the right track throughout the program. - Students receive specialized tutoring from our own CWA tutors who worked hand-in-hand with our instructors.

-Co ourse Course Title Trans.
+Co urse Course Title Trans.
 Units

 Recommended Semester 1

 ENGL 100 Reading and Composition 3

 LIBR 100 Introduction to Information Research 1

 MUS 240 Music of the Americas 3

-- - Recommended Semester 2
+Recommended Semester 2

 ENGL 110 Composition, Literature, Critical Thinking 3

 PLSC 310 California State and Local Government 3

 Recommended Semester 3

 BIO 110 Principles of Biology 4

 COMM 130 Interpersonal Communication 3

 CRER 110 Transfer Essentials and Planning (Honors) 1

 DRAM 140 Introduction to Theater 3

 ECON 100 Principles of Macroeconomics 3

 ECON 102 Principles of Microeconomics 3

 FITN 304.1 Walking Fitness I 1

 FITN 304.2 Walking Fitness II 1

 HIST 201 US History through 1877 3

 MATH 200 Elementary Probability and Statistics 4

 MUS 100 Fundamentals of Music 3

 OCEN 100 Oceanography 3

 PHIL 100 Introduction to Philosophy 3

 PLSC 210 American Politics 3

 PSYC 100 General Psychology 3

 PSYC 200 Developmental Psychology 3

 PSYC 205 Social Science Research Methods 3

 SOC 100 Introduction to Sociology 3

 Total Transferable Units 63

 COOP 670 Work Experience (Transferable if needed) 1-4

-Non-transferable Prerequisite Courses (if needed)
+Non -transferable Prerequisite Courses (if needed)

 ENGL 847 Accelerated Academics Reading and Writing 5

 MATH 190 Path to Statistics 6

-Requires prerequisite
+\Requires prerequisite